GianMarco98/Asteroid-Classification/README.md

 The enriched data is stored in data/lvl1.
 The level stands for the level of feature engeneering that is done to the dataset.

-The data is already downloaded and enriched inside the "data" folder, but if you want to run the script, just type:
+The data is already downloaded and enriched inside the "data" folder, but if you want to run the script, just run:
 ```
 $ python 1_data_parse.py
 ```